manalbayoumi/credit-risk-classification/README.md

 The precision for class (1) is not good as expected because the percision is only 84%, but the recall for class (1) is acceptable, it predicted a higher risk sample.

 On the other hand, the previous model recall is 94% and this oversampling recall model is 99%, which means this model has a higher standard because the recall is high.
 At the new standard, the percision is 84%.
+I recommend using that model because that model has higher accuracy, percision, and recall as shown in the calculation for the first model and for the oversampling data.